-- On 4 May, the Finnish Government announced the lifting of restrictions currently in force on cross-border traffic across Schengen internal borders from 14 May.
+- The Finnish Government decided to prolong border control at internal borders and restrict cross-border traffic until 14 June 2020. - On 4 May, the Finnish Government announced the lifting of restrictions currently in force on crossborder traffic across Schengen internal borders from 14 May.
 The measure will allow employment or commission-related commuting and other essential traffic.
-Holiday and recreational travel abroad is still not recommended. - The Finnish Ministry of the Interior will draft specific guidelines on the gradual opening of border traffic. - Controls aim at further reducing movement at the main commuting border crossing points with Sweden, Norway and Estonia; only work travel that is strictly necessary will be permitted, and employees must carry an employer's certificate stating that the work is essential. - Maritime passenger transport is prohibited: companies operating from Sweden, Estonia and Germany to Finland are requested to suspend the sale of tickets for ships departing on or after 11 April 2020.
+Holiday and recreational travel abroad is still not recommended.
+The Finnish Border Guard drafted specific guidelines on the gradual opening of border traffic. - Controls aim at further reducing movement at the main commuting border crossing points with Sweden, Norway and Estonia; only work travel that is strictly necessary will be permitted, and employees must carry an employer's certificate stating that the work is essential. - Maritime passenger transport is prohibited: companies operating from Sweden, Estonia and Germany to Finland are requested to suspend the sale of tickets for ships departing on or after 11 April 2020.
 The provision does not apply to goods and freight transport operations. - Regarding the Åland Islands, air passenger transport is permitted only on scheduled flights from Stockholm, Helsinki and Turku to Mariehamn.
 Passengers travelling from Åland with the destination of mainland Finland are also permitted to travel. - People entering Finland are obliged to remain under quarantine-like conditions for 14 days.
-Such requirements do not apply to essential border crossings of emergency medical services and rescue service personnel or to freight transport. - o Regarding traffic between Finland and non-Schengen countries (i.e. Russia), Finnish Border Guard officials allow the entry/exit of the following: - Licence types: C1, C1/E, C, C/E, D1, D1/E, D and D/E. - Return to Finland: Finnish nationals and their family members; nationals of other EU and Schengen countries and their family members who are residing in Finland; third country nationals residing in Finland with residence permit. - Returning transit traffic to other EU or Schengen countries or via them: nationals of EU and Schengen countries and their family members, third country nationals residing in another EU or Schengen country with residence permit. - Exit of third country nationals. - Necessary traffic, which is: - ✓ Healthcare and rescue service professionals/personnel, health researchers, and elderly care professionals. - ✓ Transport personnel and other transport staff to the extent necessary.
-Companies should be aware that, despite additional controls the borders remain open and functional; previous restrictions are still in place - ✓ Diplomats, staff of international organisations, military personnel and humanitarian aid workers carrying out their work. - ✓ Necessary transit and return trips. - ✓ Passengers travelling for imperative family reasons. - ✓ Persons in need of international protection or for other humanitarian reasons. - ✓ Other necessary and justified traffic (e.g. maintenance works that require a specific maintenance team or person arriving from another country and whose work cannot be postponed). - Detailed information relating to the travel conditions are available here.
+Such requirements do not apply to essential border crossings of emergency medical services and rescue service personnel or to freight transport. - Regarding traffic between Finland and non-Schengen countries (i.e. Russia), Finnish Border Guard officials allow the entry/exit of the following: - Licence types: C1, C1/E, C, C/E, D1, D1/E, D and D/E. - Return to Finland: Finnish nationals and their family members; nationals of other EU and Schengen countries and their family members who are residing in Finland; third country nationals residing in Finland with residence permit. - Returning transit traffic to other EU or Schengen countries or via them: nationals of EU and Schengen countries and their family members, third country nationals residing in another EU or Schengen country with residence permit. - Exit of third country nationals. - Necessary traffic, which is:

+- ✓ Healthcare and rescue service professionals/personnel, health researchers, and elderly care professionals. - ✓ Transport personnel and other transport staff to the extent necessary.
+Companies should be aware that, despite additional controls the borders remain open and functional; previous restrictions are still in place - Diplomats, staff of international organisations, military personnel and humanitarian aid workers carrying out their work. - ✓ Necessary transit and return trips. - ✓ Passengers travelling for imperative family reasons. - ✓ Persons in need of international protection or for other humanitarian reasons. - ✓ Other necessary and justified traffic (e.g. maintenance works that require a specific maintenance team or person arriving from another country and whose work cannot be postponed).

+Detailed information relating to the travel conditions are available here.